J-McKibbin/Note-AppV2/README.md

 ## Running the app
 In the root dir (Auth Practice) run: bun run dev
 In the Frontend run: bun run dev

+Now you can run from the backend using bun run production